Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

     _“As a first time visitor, I want to ascertain the purpose of website.”_

 - I have created a website that has a lessons tab for subjects, quiz tab for quiz or resources and memory game tab for playing game.
-Each page also has a bottom link (except memory page) that kids can move on directly to instead of going back up to the menu navigation.
 This covers the below user stories:

     _“As a first time visitor, I want to create a user friendly site for kids to use without support from adults.”_
     _“I want to be able to easily navigate through the website.”_